brendonhwang/Video-Game-Sales-Ratings/README.md

 ## 2. Data Clean and ETL Process
 The following tasks outline the necessary steps to transform raw data into meaningful information.
 This list also specifies the data quality standards, emphasizing the need for cleaning and modification.
 * 2.1.
-Define Data Cleaning Objectives
+Define Data Cleaning Objectives and General Inspection
 * 2.2.
 Data Inspection
 * 2.3.
 Handle Missing Values
 * 2.4.
 Remove Duplicates